-- (1) The procedure for an appeal is to be in accordance with the rules of court applying to the appeal or, if the rules make no provision or insufficient provision, in accordance with directions of the Industrial Court. - (2) An appeal is by way of rehearing, unaffected by the chief executive's decision.
+- (1) The procedure for an appeal is to be in accordance with the rules of court applying to the appeal or, if the rules make no provision or insufficient provision, in accordance with directions of the Industrial Court. - (2) An appeal is by way of rehearing, unaffected by the decision of the chief executive, industrial commission or full bench.